Posted On: 2022-02-01

 - Find and draw or describe a sign of the season.

-As a follow-up activity, Jean suggests the boys sort the non-living objects they bring back from the hunt into groups: e.g. interesting shapes or patterns, interesting smells. interesting colours, interesting to touch. seeds, insect homes or food. food for mammals, etc. Later, they can use the objects to make a display in the meeting place or to create a nature craft.
+As a follow-up activity, Jean suggests the boys sort the non-living objects they bring back from the hunt into groups: e.g. interesting shapes or patterns, interesting smells. interesting colors, interesting to touch. seeds, insect homes, or food. food for mammals, etc. Later, they can use the objects to make a display in the meeting place or to create a nature craft.